JenWariner19/text-editor/README.md

 ## Questions
 You can view my GitHub repository here: [JenWariner19/text-editor](https://github.com/JenWariner19/text-editor)<br>
-If you have any questions and would like to contact me, you can email me at: [jenniferwariner@yahoo.com](mailto:jenniferwariner@yahoo.com)# tech-blog
+If you have any questions and would like to contact me, you can email me at: [jenniferwariner@yahoo.com](mailto:jenniferwariner@yahoo.com)